-- Does the operation plan incorporate on-going energy conservation measures? - Does the site lighting avoid interference with surrounding habitat? - Are wall-mounted emergency egress lights recessed and shielded? - Are the security lights motion-sensitive?
+conservation measures?
+Does the site lighting avoid interference with surrounding habitat?
+Are wall-mounted emergency egress lights recessed and shielded?
+Are the security lights motion-sensitive?
 On a timer?
-Using a photo-cell? - □ Lights extinguished after business hours?

-Exterior lighting of building façades, points of access/ egress, landscape features, pathways or vehicular drives via site or building-mounted luminaires will be designed and maintained to be consistent in performance and uniform in quality.
+Using a photo-cell?
+Lights extinguished after business hours?
+Exterior lighting of building facades, points of access/egress, landscape features, pathways or vehicular drives via site or building -mounted luminaires will be designed and maintained to be consistent in horizontal & vertical footcandles performance and uniform in quality.